 - Are your guest just procrastinators?

-Now that we are passed the official due date of when RSVPs are supposed to be completed, I decided to contact the guest one-by-one.
+Now that we are past the official due date of when RSVPs are supposed to be completed, I decided to contact the guest one-by-one.
 Here’s the deal; just because you are in the wedding you still need to send your RSVP.
 Did you potentially tell us by phone, text or social media?
 You still need to send in your RSVP.
 Did you tell our parents or a family member?
 You still need to send an RSVP.
 Our wedding is a plated dinner; our caterer and wedding suppliers need that final guest count to organize and plan a great wedding.
-Lets make it simple people!
+Let’s make it simple people!